Disruptive approach will enhance battery lifetime and safety

 One of the main challenges within the domain is connected to harsh conditions in the battery environment, where sensors and self-healing functionalities have to last for many years.

 “Our proposed disruptive approach to meet these challenges is to inject smart embedded sensing technologies and functionalities into the battery.
 The sensors should be capable of monitoring changes detrimental to battery life”, says Robert Dominko.

 Injecting smart functionalities into the battery will include the integration and development of various sensing technologies previously used in other sectors, such as the automotive and medical industries, to transmit information out of the cells.
 For the successful implementation of the sensing tools in a battery, sensors will have to be adapted to the targeted battery environment in terms of chemical stability, size and manufacturing constraints, including recyclability.

 “Within a ten-year horizon, the development of new sensors with high sensitivity, high accuracy, and low cost offers the possibility of access to a fully operational smart battery”, says Robert Dominko.

 What motivates you to engage in this area of research?

 “Batteries are not considered to be the most reliable devices and it’s difficult to monitor their lifetime quality.
-Introducing smart functionalities into cells can significantly improve their acceptance, make them more affordable and predictable.
-That will impact the lifespan and less recycling will be needed due to longer use in primary application and a more predictable second life.
-All that is primary motivation, besides the fact that I am always motivated by research problems that are close to science fiction.”
+Introducing smart functionalities into cells can significantly improve their acceptance, and make them more affordable and predictable.
+That will impact the lifespan and less recycling will be needed due to longer use in the primary application and a more predictable second life.
+All that is my primary motivation, besides the fact that I am always motivated by research problems that are close to science fiction".